frank26080115/alpha-fairy/doc/Wishlist-for-Sony-Mirrorless-Camera-Remote-Protocol.md

 ## Wishlist for Sony Mirrorless Camera Remote Protocol

+ * Make the option to save to "Camera Only" an option on all models of cameras and for all modes
  * Add focal length data to the device property packets
+   * for all lenses, not just power zoom lenses
    * will allow for accurate inside-out camera 3D positional tracking without calibrating for lens focal length
  * Better implementation of manual focusing commands
    * need more step size options